 - Such a fun activity!
 The children all really enjoyed it and had a chance to explore engineering concepts together.
 Year 2 teacher

 - Great workshop with hands on and engaging activities.
 Children very excited to test out their inventions!
 Year 3 teacher

 - The Frankie books and workshop are awesome!
 I really enjoyed and benefitted from the training and it made workshop delivery with the children better.
 The children really look, listen and remember loads of Frankie’s adventures.
 It’s a fab way to introduce engineering, STEM etc. Participating engineer

 - It was great fun.
 The kid’s enthusiasm was awesome.
 Participating engineer

 - It was the best lesson ever!
 Year 3 pupil

 - Yes!
 Yes!
 Yes!
 Our balloon won!
 Loads of pupils from Years 2, 3 and 4 in very high pitched voices accompanied by lots of jumping up and down!!

-We are looking into various funding streams to enable us to run these workshops again in 2019/2020.
+We have secured funding to enable us to run these workshops again in 2023.
 If you would like your school to be involved please email us on: firstname.lastname@example.org

 Frankie the flamingo does engineering: Think it!
 Build it!
 Test it!